-Dr. Friedel is Distinguished Clinical Professor of Psychiatry at Virginia Commonwealth University, and Professor Emeritus at the University of Alabama at Birmingham.
-He is the Chief Medical Consultant of the Black Sheep Project, a recently formed foundation for the advancement of advocacy and research funding of borderline personality disorder.
-He received his undergraduate and medical degrees from Duke University, and completed an internship in internal medicine and a residency in psychiatry at Duke.
-Previously, he served for two years as a research fellow at the National Institute of Mental Health in Bethesda, Maryland.
+Dr. Friedel is a Distinguished Clinical Professor of Psychiatry at Virginia Commonwealth University and Professor Emeritus at the University of Alabama at Birmingham.
+He received his undergraduate and medical degrees from Duke University and completed an internship in internal medicine and a residency in psychiatry at Duke.
+He served for two years as a research fellow at the National Institute of Mental Health in Bethesda, Maryland.

-Dr. Friedel serves on the Scientific Advisory Board of the National Education Alliance for Borderline Personality Disorder, and was named a Psychiatrist of the Year in 2007 by the National Alliance on Mental Illness (NAMI).
-He is co-editor-in-chief of Current Psychiatry Reports, and is on the editorial board of the Journal of Clinical Psychopharmacology.
+Dr. Friedel is the Chief Medical Consultant of the Black Sheep Foundation, a recently formed foundation for the advancement of awareness about and increased funding for research on borderline personality disorder.
+He is on the Scientific Advisory Board of the National Education Alliance for Borderline Personality Disorder (NEA-BPD) and was named a Psychiatrist of the Year in 2007 by the National Alliance on Mental Illness (NAMI).
+He is the founding editor and the co-editor-in-chief of Current Psychiatry Reports and has served for over 20 years on the editorial board of the Journal of Clinical Psychopharmacology.
 He is a member of Alpha Omega Alpha Honor Medical Society and a number of other professional and scientific organizations.
 Dr. Friedel has published over 100 scientific articles, book chapters and books, and is listed in Who’s Who in Medicine and Healthcare and in Who’s Who in America.
 He lives in Virginia.